-Now that we've given you an introduction to Priceline.com, we'll give you a summary of what we thought were the most useful -- and most frustrating -- parts of using the Priceline.com.
+Now that we've given you an introduction to Priceline, we'll give you a summary of what we thought were the most useful — and most frustrating — parts of using the website.
 Did it successfully persuade us that it was the real deal for online travel booking, or did its negotiations break down?
-Find out below.

-No-nonsense basic booking -- If you aren't looking for a total bargain and just want your travel accommodations booked the right way, Priceline will help you plan all the details from start to finish.
-Whether you're looking for a flight, hotel, rental car, cruise, or an entire vacation package, Priceline can help you sort it all out right in one spot.
+- No-nonsense basic booking – If you aren't looking for a total bargain and just want your travel accommodations booked the right way, Priceline will help you plan all the details from start to finish.
+Whether you're looking for a flight, hotel, rental car, cruise, or an entire vacation package, it can help you sort it all out right in one spot.
 You can also usually change or cancel these types of bookings easily.

-Haggle for a deal with "Name Your Own Price" -- Want to show off your negotiating skills?
-Priceline's "Name Your Own Price" system allows you to pick some basic details about your accommodations, and then tell Priceline what you want to pay for your booking.
-Priceline will then search for a company that will accept your price.
+- Haggle for a deal with "Name Your Own Price" – Want to show off your negotiating skills?
+Their "Name Your Own Price" system allows you to pick some basic details about your accommodations, and then tell them what you want to pay for your booking.
+The software will then search for a company that will accept your price.
 You can usually get your accommodations at below-retail prices this way!
-It's similar to how Hotwire.com works, if you've ever heard of that website or used it before.

-Get rewarded for your jet-setting -- Like many of its competitors, such as Expedia.com or Orbitz.com, Priceline has a rewards program.
-Sign up for a Priceline account or their email newsletter to earn "Bonus Cash" and coupon codes that you can use to lower the costs of your bookings even further!
+- Get rewarded for your jet-setting – Sign up for an account or their email newsletter to earn "Bonus Cash" and coupon codes that you can use to lower the costs of your bookings even further!

-Coupons have limited use -- Discount coupon codes on Priceline can only be used when you book hotels, and not when you book flights, car rentals, cruises, or vacations.
+- Coupons have limited use – Discount coupon codes can only be used when you book hotels, and not when you book flights, car rentals, cruises, or vacations.
 In addition, they can only be used with the "Express Deals" and "Name Your Own Price" systems, and not for booking hotels through the regular channels.

 Overall, Priceline.com is a pretty good website for booking travel accommodations online.
 Its basic booking functions are fairly reliable, flexible, and straightforward.
 Its standout feature, however, is its "Name Your Own Price" system.
 If you're willing to be a bit flexible with your travel plans (and maybe a bit patient, too), you can score pretty significant discounts whether you choose to book flights, hotels, or car rentals.
 The "Express Deals" system and their "Bonus Cash" and coupon codes can help lower your accommodation prices, too.